Wang-BrainBody-Lab/Documentation/Python.md

 If you don't already have Conda installed, you can install it by downloading and installing Anaconda or Miniconda:

 - **Anaconda**: A full distribution with many pre-installed packages.
 - **Miniconda**: A minimal installation, allowing you to install only the packages you need.
 You can download and install Miniconda from [here](https://docs.conda.io/en/latest/miniconda.html).

-**Note:** when you set up the conda, modify the `~/.bashrc` file to add  `export PATH="/home/YourUserName/miniconda3/bin:$PATH"`, and run the init command in the website.
+**Note:** When setting up conda on the server, modify the `~/.bashrc` file to add  `export PATH="/home/YourUserName/miniconda3/bin:$PATH"`, and run the init command `source ~/miniconda3/bin/activate` and `conda init --all`.

 ### Creating and Managing Environments with Conda